Productivity2023-03-20

 Now let's talk about the more sustainable way.

 Use an engineering analytics tool to visualize your sprint issue breakdown.
-Create priority sections for all issue types- bugs, story points, even incidences.
+Create priority sections for all issue types - bugs, story points, and even incidences.
 Try to document any and every issue that your engineering team may encounter.
 Filter these issues priority-wise during the planning meeting itself.

 Project delivery overview by Hatica

 Here, the onus should be on engineering managers to create a healthy mix of issues for each developer.
-If a developer is too much paged by incident alert in initial days of sprint, managers can cut off some of their lights on time, and shift devs towards feature release.
+If a developer is too much paged by incident alerts in the initial days of the sprint, managers can cut off some of their lights on time, and shift devs towards feature release.

 Sometimes, even allocating slack time for developers can also help them rejuvenate and build back better in the upcoming sprint.